 Some people get paid to teach English, others are translators, some are virtual assistants, travel photographers, you name it.
 All these people create value with their work and don’t simply get paid to travel the world.

 Personally, I get paid for freelance writing.
-I write blog posts, I write articles, I create email campaigns, promotion materials, press releases, ebooks etc. I get paid to do this remotely and remote jobs are a real thing but no one is really getting paid for traveling itself.
+I write blog posts, I write articles, I create email campaigns, promotion materials, press releases, ebooks, etc. I get paid to do this remotely and remote jobs or even travel jobs are a real thing but no one is really getting paid for traveling itself.

 But what about travel bloggers?